tomaj/nette-api/README.md

 # WEB console - API tester

-Nette-api contains 2 UI controls that can be used to validate you api.
+Nette-Api contains 2 UI controls that can be used to validate you api.
 It will generate listing with all API calls and also auto generate form with all api params.

 All components generate bootstrap html and can be styled with bootstrap css: